vshreya363/Housing-Price-Prediction/README.md

 # Housing-Price-Prediction
-Built a regression model to predict house prices using the Ames housing dataset.
-Applied feature engineering and evaluated models like Random Forest, Gradient Boosting, and XGBoost.
-Achieved a Kaggle score of 0.13472.
+This project analyzes the Ames housing dataset to predict house sale prices using machine learning.
+It includes data preprocessing, feature engineering, and model evaluation with algorithms like Random Forest, Gradient Boosting, and XGBoost.
+Achieved a competitive score of 0.13472 on the Kaggle leaderboard.